Our story started with Adam and Eve in the book of Genesis, but that’s the long version. I’ll shorten it a bit.

 It’s hard to explain but God laid it on my heart, specifically, that I was to start dating.
 This surprised me.
 I was expecting to be a bachelor all my life but the bachelor life was starting to get old (man cannot live on macaroni and cheese).
 The problem was my lack of charm and charisma.
 Who would say yes?
 I came up with a list of women I respected and figured I would go down through the list.
 They would all say “NO!” and then I could tell God I tried and move on with my comfortable single life.
 Janice was first.
 I looked at the list and thought, Nah, she’s not saying yes.
 She doesn’t even know who I am.
 Skip Janice.
 But I kept thinking What if I marry someone else?
 I’ll wonder my whole life what would’ve happened if she said yes.

 I finally impulsively asked her, via Facebook Messenger, if she would consider going out to coffee with me in Michigan.
 Nothing formal, I was just driving 500 miles to drink a cup of coffee with her.
 No sweat.
 She tentatively agreed.
 I started sweating.
 I wasn’t expecting her to say yes.

-As it turns out, Janice kept up to date with my blog posts and actually knew who I was.
+I found out that Janice kept up to date with my blog posts and did actually have a vague idea of who I was.
 In fact, she remembers telling God at one point specifically that she would like to date someone like Josh.
 I know, right?!
 She’s a crazy person.